Plumbing Service Plans: Are They Worth It? Complete Guide & Costs

 • Choose pay-per-visit if your home is relatively new, low-risk, and you rarely need plumbing service.

-Learn more about home warranty plumbing coverage to see if combining both options makes sense for your situation.
+For homeowners weighing both options, our home warranty plumbing coverage guide can help you decide whether combining both makes sense for your situation.

 Who Benefits Most from a Plumbing Service Plan?